Ragnarocek/Windows_FW_AbuseIPDB_Reporting/README.md

 # Windows_FW_AbuseIPBD_Reporting
-Powershell script for reporting dropped connections to the abuseipdb.com website.
+Powershell script for reporting dropped connections from Windows Firewall logs to the abuseipdb.com website.

 Editable variables:
 Line #2: $logFilePath - location of your FW log files